vleue/bevy_workshop/bevy-workshop/src/intro/systems.md

 The startup system in the example above spawns text.
 It first spawns a node entity, which functions similarly to a `<div>` HTML tag, used to center the text, and then spawns the text itself as a child.

-Bevy offers two layout types for UI: Flexbox and CSS Grids.
+Bevy offers two layout strategies for UI: Flexbox and CSS Grids.